Erotemic/ubelt/README.md

 ### Loop Progress
 `ProgIter` is a (mostly) drop-in alternative to [`tqdm`](https://pypi.python.org/pypi/tqdm).
 It is recommended to use `tqdm` in most cases.
-The advantage of `ProgIter` is that it does not use any python threading, and therefore can be safer with code that makes heavy use of multiprocessing.
+ *The advantage of `ProgIter` is that it does not use any python threading*, and therefore can be safer with code that makes heavy use of multiprocessing.
 ```python
 >>> import ubelt as ub
 >>> def is_prime(n):